gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ## DeleteMemo directive {#DeleteMemo}

 Instructs your client to delete memos.
-When a `DeleteMemo` directive message is returned, have your client provide a proper interface for users so that they can delete memos.
+When a `DeleteMemo` directive message is returned, have your client provide a proper interface with which users can delete memos.

 ### Payload field